Research Electron Microscopy Laboratory

 - TEM Scoping Services

-User levels: Full service (100% by facility personel).
+User levels: Full service (100% by facility personnel).
 Assisted use.
 May require training.
 User navigates over the specimen grid, sets magnifications, adjust focus, acquire and save images.
 Operator assists with (un)loading the specimen to(from) the scope and alignments.
 Scoping time is limited by the availability of the support/supervising personnel.

 Self (unassisted) use.
 Requires previous experience in TEM operation AND specific experience with the FEI Tecnai 12 TEM.
 Self-user shall pass an initial skill assessment by the core director/manager.
 Scoping time can include afterhours/weekend.